-Commercial Mortgage-Backed Securities – a type of mortgage-backed security that is secured by the loan on a commercial property.
+Commercial Mortgage-Backed Securities – a type of mortgage-backed security that is secured the loan on a commercial property.

 Commercial Multiple Peril – policy that packages two or more insurance coverages protecting an enterprise from various property and liability risk exposures.
 Frequently includes fire, allied lines, various other coverages (e.g., difference in conditions) and liability coverage.
 Such coverages would be included in other annual statement lines, if written individually.
 Include under this type of insurance multi-peril policies (other than farmowners, homeowners and automobile policies) that include coverage for liability other than auto.

 Commercial Package Policy – provides a broad package of property and liability coverages for commercial ventures other than those provided insurance through a business owners policy.